Tani005/cube-histogram-visualizer/README.md

 ### Run

 **Step 1 – Render frames in Blender**
-Open `blender/cube.blend` and render the animation.
+Open your Blender scene, texture-map images onto the cube faces, and render the animation.

 **Step 2 – Compute histogram (C++)**
 ```bash